 By most any definition, alternative investments are simply anything different from traditional offerings.
-This includes non-traditional strategies like real estate investments, commodities, currencies and collectibles.
+This includes non-traditional strategies like real estate investments, commodities, currencies, and collectibles.

 When we look at the investment industry, we’ve generally had three asset classes to work with — equities, real estate and fixed income — and all three have won out over the past 35 years because we’ve had a declining interest rate environment. – Som Seif, President of Purpose Investments Inc.

-In past years, the market’s most attractive alternative investments have been repeatedly applauded for their diversification benefits and steady returns.
+In past years, the market’s most attractive alternative investments have been repeatedly applauded for their diversification benefits and consistent returns.
 Adding to their increasing appeal, many investors feel that they are a much more secure investment, given that they are uncorrelated to stocks and bonds.

 Although it sounds like a wonderful investing strategy for most anyone, in the past many of these opportunities have been a secret investment that held a big price tag and, more often than not; were limited to institutional and/or accredited, high-net-worth investors.
 Thankfully this is changing.

 Nowadays, savvy, confident investors are enjoying access to a new wave of more affordable alternative investments.
-This has been instrumental in encouraging investment-seekers to introduce alternatives to their portfolio, and to distance themselves from the volatility of the stock, bond and currency markets.
+This has been instrumental in encouraging investment-seekers to introduce alternatives to their portfolio, and to distance themselves from the volatility of the stock, bond, and currency markets.

 In recent months I for one have been approached by several investment brokers, whose entire list of offerings is comprised of nothing but alternative investments.
 Their list of non-traditional opportunities range from commercial real estate and shipping container investments, to precious metal and gemstone investing.
 None of which I am particularly knowledgeable about.
 In fact, therein lies much of my apprehension about alternatives.

-All things considered, if investors hope to discover where alternatives fit in their portfolio, they must either conduct their own in-depth research or rely upon the information provided to them by their brokers and/or advisers.
+All things considered, if investors hope to discover where alternatives fit in their portfolio, they must either conduct their own in-depth research or rely upon the information provided to them by their investment brokers and/or advisers.
 In either case, I recommend that investment-seekers do as I have done, and educate themselves on: